Pro Bono

 Training Requirements

 Please note that the eligibility and obligations differ for each training session, based on programming needs and clinical requirements.
 Participants attending pro bono trainings offered by the D.C.
 Bar Pro Bono Center are required to perform pro bono legal services for the D.C.
 Bar Pro Bono Center or one of the sponsoring organizations.
 This rule may be waived for individuals who are employed by a nonprofit legal service provider.
 Interns and loaned associates are considered to be “employed by” the organizations with which they are affiliated.
-Any other pro bono requirement waiver may be obtained on a case-by-case basis by directing requests to the staff attorney and training manager.
+Any other pro bono requirement waiver may be obtained on a case-by-case basis.
 Attorneys who are not licensed in the District of Columbia should review D.C.
 Court of Appeals Rule 49, which allows non-D.C. attorneys to engage in pro bono work under certain circumstances.

 Pro Bono Training Refund Policy